CDG-MAE: Cross-view Masked Modeling using Diffusion Generated Views: Related work

-\myparagraph{Cross-view self-supervised learning} aims at learning visual features that can be used to match cross-view features either for video~\cite{gupta2023siamese, eymael2024efficient} or 3D~\cite{weinzaepfel2022croco, weinzaepfel2023croco} downstream tasks.
-These works mainly employ Siamese style Masked Autoencoders to learn correspondences between views.
-The pretraining consists of two views: anchor and target.
-The target image is masked and passed through the encoder, and then a decoder is used to reconstruct the masked patches.
-The anchor view is also passed through the encoder independently without masking.
+\myparagraph{Cross-view self-supervised learning} learns visual features that match cross-views either for video ~\citep{gupta2023siamese, eymael2024efficient} or 3D ~\citep{weinzaepfel2022croco, weinzaepfel2023croco} downstream tasks.
+These works use Siamese Masked Autoencoders to learn cross-view correspondences.
+Pretraining employs two views: anchor and target.
+The masked target image passes through the encoder, then the decoder reconstructs the masked patches.
+The anchor view passes through the encoder independently, without masking.
 To facilitate cross-view learning, the decoder reconstructs the target view by cross-attending to the encoder features of the anchor view.
-A high masking ratio ensures that the encoder learns features that can match patches of the anchor view to the target view.
-The difference in approaches mainly stems from the way the two views are derived.
-Siamese Masked Autoencoders ~\cite{gupta2023siamese} (SiamMAE) extracts target and anchor as two different frames of a video.
-Given that video consists of object motion, view point change, and pose change, SiamMAE learns strong visual features suitable for label propagation downstream tasks: video object propagation~\cite{davis-vos}, semantic part propagation ~\cite{vip}, and pose propagation~\cite{jhmdb}.
-Cropped Siamese Masked Autoencoder~\cite{eymael2024efficient} (CropMAE) extends SiamMAE, where the two views are extracted from two crops of the same image, thus eliminating need of video data for pretraining.
-But, CropMAE performs subpar on challenging tasks like pose propagation, as the pretraining anchor and target views have limited changes in pose~\cite{eymael2024efficient}.
+A high masking ratio forces the encoder to learn features that match patches of the anchor view to the target view.
+Siamese Masked Autoencoders (SiamMAE~\cite{gupta2023siamese}) extract target and anchor as two different video frames.
+Given object motion, view point change, and pose change in video, SiamMAE visual features are suitable for label propagation downstream tasks: video object propagation ~\citep{davis-vos}, semantic part propagation ~\citep{vip}, and pose propagation ~\citep{jhmdb}.
+Cropped Siamese Masked Autoencoder (CropMAE~\citet{eymael2024efficient}) extends SiamMAE, extracting the two views from two crops of the same image, obviating the need of video pretraining.
+CropMAE performs worse on tasks like pose propagation, as the anchor and target views have limited pose changes.